2025 Italian Grand Prix

 The 2025 Italian Grand Prix (officially known as the Formula 1 Pirelli Gran Premio d'Italia 2025) was a Formula One motor race that was held on 7 September 2025 at the Monza Circuit in Monza, Italy.
 It was the sixteenth round of the 2025 Formula One World Championship.
-Max Verstappen (Red Bull) converted his pole position into his third win of the season ahead of Lando Norris and Oscar Piastri (both McLaren).
+Max Verstappen of Red Bull converted his pole position into his third win of the season ahead of McLaren drivers Lando Norris and Oscar Piastri.
 The event saw several Formula One speed records, with new records being set for the fastest pole position lap, fastest race lap, fastest winning race time and fastest average race speed.

+The result meant that Norris reduced his deficit in the World Drivers' Championship over Piastri to 31 points, Verstappen closed the gap to Piastri by ten points to 94.
+McLaren reached 617 points.
+Ferrari remained second with 280 points, 20 and 41 points clear from Mercedes and Red Bull in third and fourth, respectively.

 Background

 The event was held at the Monza Circuit in Monza for the 75th time in the circuit's history, across the weekend of 5–7 September.
 The Grand Prix was the sixteenth round of the 2025 Formula One World Championship and the 76th running of the Italian Grand Prix as a round of the Formula One World Championship.